 - KH celebrates and is committed to cultural diversity, and strongly encourages volunteers and parents to demonstrate their commitment to diversity and inclusion by exercising consideration when wearing attire with slogans and messages.
-KH does reserve the right to ban attire that has any slogans that are libelous, obscene or somehow very disruptive. - Parents are expected to carry themselves in a professional manner at all times. - The following clothing items will not be permitted: - Excessively ripped clothing - o Clothing with offensive language or displays of alcohol/tobacco/religious preference - o Exposed midriff/tops, tank tops, or sleeveless shirts - o Pajamas/Robes - Scarfs or bonnets - Slippers - o Excessively short, tight or revealing clothing
+KH does reserve the right to ban attire that has any slogans that are libelous, obscene or somehow very disruptive. - Parents are expected to carry themselves in a professional manner at all times. - The following clothing items will not be permitted: - Excessively ripped clothing - Clothing with offensive language or displays of alcohol/tobacco/religious preference - Exposed midriff/tops - O Pajamas/Robes - Scarfs, bonnets, wave caps, and/or stocking caps. - House slippers. - Excessively short, tight or revealing clothing - Exposed undergarments of any kind